 HE Emperor-King exercises his powers in accordance with a constitution more than once modified since its introduction.
 He appoints the ministers and presides over their deliberations, promulgates the laws, and enjoys the right of pardon.
-He receives a civil list of £930,000, one-half being paid by each of the two states, Austria and Hungary.
+He receives a civil list of £930,000, one-half being paid by each of the two a and Huncerr states, Austria and Hungary.